 Emissions for upstream and downstream transportation are often calculated through rough estimations because of the large number of actors often involved when it comes to logistics.
 This makes it difficult for companies to obtain primary-quality data.

 For shippers who use Einride as their transportation provider, there is no need to do estimations for calculating transportation emissions.
-These companies can easily collect all primary transportation data needed through Einride’s freight operating system Einride Saga
+These shipper businesses can easily collect all primary transportation data needed through Einride’s digital freight platform.

-The intelligent digital operating system also enables these shippers to generate reports and receive actionable sustainability insights, such as which routes to electrify for the greatest impact.
-Saga also provides real-time details on shipping KPIs, emissions, energy usage, and performance.
-It enables companies to understand their environmental footprint and shows how they can improve on their operational, financial and environmental KPIs while reducing inefficiencies.
+The intuitive software also enables these shippers to generate reports and receive actionable sustainability insights, such as which routes to electrify for the greatest impact.
+It also provides real-time details on shipping KPIs, emissions, energy usage, and performance.
+Beyond getting a clearer snapshot of their environmental footprint, businesses can discover impactful ways to improve on their operational, financial and environmental KPIs while reducing inefficiencies.

 The emissions data provided by Einride has been externally validated.
 The Global Logistics Emissions Council is a coalition of 150+ organizations working to reduce emissions across global supply chains; its GLEC Framework has been developed to offer multinational businesses and their suppliers a harmonized, efficient, and transparent way to calculate and report logistics emissions.
 In 2023, Einride’s emission calculation methodology was officially accredited under Smart Freight Centre’s GLEC framework.